NXPHoverGames/RDDRONE-BMS772/README.md

 ## sources
 * To view the gitbook of this product see https://nxp.gitbook.io/rddrone-bms772/.
 * To view the design files and the product on the NXP webpage see https://www.nxp.com/design/designs/rddrone-bms772-smart-battery-management-for-mobile-robotics:RDDRONE-BMS772.
+* For the RDDRONE-BMS772 MATLAB Simulink MBDT BMS example, please download the NXP_MBDToolbox_S32K1xx_4.3.2_patch.zip in https://github.com/NXPHoverGames/RDDRONE-BMS772/tree/main/MBDT and follow the instructions.
+* For the newer 7.0 version and MR-BMS771 (7S - 14S) support, see https://github.com/NXPHoverGames/MR-BMS771.

 NXP has battery emulators that may be used during testing: https://www.nxp.com/design/development-boards/analog-toolbox/6-cell-battery-pack-to-supply-mc33772-evbs:BATT-6EMULATOR.